Covid-19: With 40,953 new cases, India records highest one-day jump in almost 4 months

 A total of 4,20,63,392 people have been vaccinated so far.
 Of these, 27,23,575 received their shots on Friday alone.

 India’s coronavirus tally on Saturday reached 1,15,55,284 after 40,953 new infections were registered in the last 24 hours.
 This is the highest one-day jump in new cases since November 29, reported NDTV.
 There are 2,88,394 active cases and 1,11,07,332 people have recovered so far.
-As many as 188 more fatalities, pushed the toll to 1,59,558.
+As many as 188 more fatalities pushed the toll to 1,59,558.

 India’s fatality rate stood at 1.38% and recovery rate at 96.26%.
 A total of 4,20,63,392 people have been vaccinated so far.
 Of these, 27,23,575 received their shots on Friday alone.